toobrien/spreads/README.md

 `python app.py ZQ fly all_50:150`

-# Watchlist
+# Watchlists

-To avoid the tedium of entering the same spreads on successive days, you can configure `watchlist.json` to render a set of spreads automatically.
-See the included file for an example.
-To execute the watchlist:
+To avoid the tedium of entering the same spreads on successive days, you can configure `watchlists.json` to render sets of spreads automatically.
+See the included file for examples.
+To execute the `default` watchlist:

-`python app.py watchlist`
+`python app.py watchlist default`

 # Notes